-This service is designed for users to make various payments to government and judicial offices and agencies that are required in day to day business.
-As this service expands to more County departments, as well as to the County's local municipal governments and CLEMIS-affiliated courts, so will the payment options, or types of payments, a user can choose from.
+This service is designed for users to make various payments to public bodies that are required in day to day business.
+As this service expands to more County departments, as well as to municipal governments and CLEMIS-affiliated courts, so will the payment options, or types of payments, a user can choose from.
 This online service eliminates the need for a visit to a government office to make such payments, and it can allow the use of a credit card or electronic check to pay for products and services, or in the case of paying current or delinquent taxes, the County's Interactive Voice Response Unit.

 See also: Access Oakland Account Services website

 - Customer performs payment transaction with Enhanced Access fees via Oakland County website.

 - Credit card is authorized at time of transaction via payment gateway OR Electronic Check is forwarded to the check processor.

 - Funds from transactions are processed by payment processors on a daily basis.

 - Transaction amount, excluding Enhanced Access fee, is deposited into Municipality depository account.